go-outside-labs/blockchain-science-py/magick-py/README.md

 ----

-### Intro to PIR
+### intro to PIR

-**Private Information Retrieval** (PIR) refers to the ability to query a database without revealing which item is looked up or whether it exists.
-Among applications of interest are: law enforcement, health providers, banks, stock exchanges, and many others.
+private information retrieval (PIR) was first introduced in 1995 by **b. chor et al.** and refers to the ability to query a database without revealing which item is looked up or whether it exists, by using cryptography primitives.

+this is actually pretty cool, think about it: once PIR becomes less expensive or prohibitive (i.e., cheaper computation with a small cipher, as PIR inherently has a high cost for server-side computation), some of the possible fields and applications that could utilize the protocol are, for example, law enforcement, safe browsing, health providers, banks, stock exchanges…

+PIR schemes are generally divided into single-server schemes and multiple-server schemes (which allows you to remove the trust from a subset of the servers). we will only be looking at the first today.

-In the simplest setup, we have a server that holds an embedded database, and we have a client that holds an index `i` between `1` and `n`.
-The client wants to privately read the `ith` database item by interacting with a server following a PIR protocol, *i.e.*, without letting the server learn anything about the index `i` that the client is reading.
+our vanilla single-server PIR protocol setup is very simple: a server holds an embedded database `D` represented by a `n x n` square matrix (whose elements are under a constant modulo), and a client wants to privately read the `ith` database item (`Di`, with `n` elements) without letting the server learn about `i`.

-PIR schemes are generally divided into **single server schemes** and **multiple server schemes** (when you remove the trust of a subset of the servers).
-For now, we are working with a vanilla setup for a simple single server.
-This CLI tool sets successive small experiments diving into the moving pieces until a final PIR experiment, where the “database” is represented by a square matrix whose elements are under a modulo constant.

 <br>

-### Lattice-based Cryptography
+### lattice-based cryptography

-**Lattice-based cryptography** refers to a series of quantum-resistant cryptographic primitives that involve lattices, either in their construction or in the security proof.
+**lattice-based cryptography** refers to a series of quantum-resistant cryptographic primitives that involve lattices, either in their construction or in the security proof.

 > 💡 *In group theory, a lattice in the R^n is an infinite set of points in this space in which coordinate-wise addition or subtraction of two points produces another point, so every point in the space is within some maximum distance of any lattice point.
 A lattice can also be described as a free abelian (commutative) group of dimension n, spanning the vector space R^n; or the symmetry group of a discrete translation symmetry in n directions.*